 After completing this chapter, you will be able to:

-- Describe important historic events in the field of epidemiology. - List and describe the contribution made by several key individuals to the field of epidemiology. - Recognize the development and use of certain study designs in the advancement of epidemiology.
+- Describe important historic events in the field of epidemiology. - List and describe the contributions made by several key individuals to epidemiology. - Recognize the development and use of certain study designs in the advancement of epidemiology.